openc/openc_bot/README.md

       |_spec # for the specs
       |_tmp # temporary store.
 Will not be persisted through deployments

-## Why sqlite?

-It's important to be able to view and query any data you gather in order to check it's accuracy and quality.
-We use sqlite as an interim storage method because it has very few external dependencies and works well in this single user environment.
-See the tips on scraping for more details on how to query/check data with sqlite See the tips on scraping for more details on how to query/check data with sqlite.

 ## Helper methods
 By extending OpencBot, you'll have access to the following methods which may be helpful in obtaining, saving and transforming data.
 More detailed usage is found in the generated code and README for new